More than Preaching

 • Agree with the pastor on the basics of a worship structure before beginning.
 Like her pastor, Vredevoogd stresses the vertical, not the horizontal, dimension of the service.
 She’s very interested in preserving the "mystery and wonder" of worship.

 • Use Scripture for all litanies, prayers, and so on.
 "Everything in the entire service comes from Scripture.
 Be careful not to quote out of context, and always use the Bible version that’s in the pews" (NIV at Twelfth Avenue).
-For a sense of how a passage sounds, Vredevoogd likes to listens to tape recordings of that passage.
+For a sense of how a passage sounds, Vredevoogd likes to listen to tape recordings of that passage.

 • Take time to rehearse lines with readers.